AztecProtocol/aztec-packages/docs/docs/protocol-specs/gas-and-fees/specifying-gas-fee-info.md

 A transaction cannot be executed if the `maxFeesPerGas` is less than the `feePerGas` for any dimension.

 The `feePerGas` is presently held constant at `1` for both dimensions, but may be updated in future protocol versions.

+`totalFees` is the total fees contained in the block.

 ## Transaction Fee